jcamier/dfw_LoRa_LoRaWAN/README.md

 * LoRa is based on Chirp Spread Spectrum (CSS) technology, where chirps (also known as symbols) are the carrier of data.
+  The LoRa spread spectrum modulation technique is patented by [Semtech](https://www.semtech.com/)

   Source: https://www.thethingsnetwork.org/docs/lorawan/spreading-factors/#:~:text=LoRa%20is%20based%20on%20Chirp,the%20speed%20of%20data%20transmission.